 At Friends of Women Foundation, social workers and lawyers offer support for women escaping domestic violence.

 386/61-62 Ratchadapisek 42, Ratchada Road Latyao, Jatuchak, Bangkok, 10900

 Tel: 02 513 1001 Fax: 02 513 1929

 SHero is founded by Busayapa ‘Best’ Srisompong.
 Best is a laywer, a human rights advocate, and a survivor of domestic violence.
 Having experienced the flawed legal system while pursuing her own case, she is now dedicated to providing support for fellow survivors.
 She provides pro-bono legal services for survivors of domestic violence, as well as counselling for emotional support.

 Cover photo: Bankok Rising, a feminist group of local and expat women who raise funds and awareness to combat violence against women.
-Each year, they put on a production of The Vagina Monologues, donating the proceeds to Baan Phak Phing, a shelter for abused women and girls in Chiang Mai.
+Each year, they put on a production of The Vagina Monologues, donating the proceeds to Baan Phak Phing, a shelter for women and girls who have experienced abuse in Chiang Mai.

 Follow Under the Ropes